RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 $\bullet$ **Source Codes:**
 [[Download Codes]](https://github.com/RyuZhihao123/LowPoly-Image-Converter/tree/master/LowPoly_Zhihao/Source%20codes).

-You can compile my codes with most common C++ IDEs.
+You can compile my codes with most of common C++ IDEs.
 We suggested to use Qt 5.8+ or Visual Studio 2019+.

 ## 1. User Interface